tuehellstern/presentations/bash.md

 ---

-Some focus on pushing the pyshical into the digital and back to the physical world.
+Some focus on pushing the physical into the digital and back to the physical world.

 ---